Spike Island, Bristol

 Website

-An online platform that includes an interactive timeline that traces the history of the Blackboy Clock and wider contested heritage debates in the UK.
+An online platform which includes an interactive timeline that traces the history of the Blackboy Clock, access materials for the works on display, and new texts by Guthrie and invited contributors.

 Credits